sikaeducation/curriculum/courses/301/standards/integrate-routing-react/topics/react-routing-dynamic-segments/README.md

 ## The `useParams` Hook

-The core idea in dynamic segments is that you can define a part of a path that will be read as a variable.
+The core idea in dynamic segments is that you can define a part of a path that will be treated as a variable.
 For example, the path `/users/3242` might have the route `<Route path="users/:userId">`.
 The part of the path after the colon will be available in the component the route renders with the `useParams` hook as the variable `userId`.

 ```jsx
 const Users = () => {